Mission Statement

 Terri Wallace, of Bloomfield, N.Y., has served as an educator in New York for 31 years as a classroom teacher, professional development trainer/presenter, and administrator.
 She has served on the New York State Staff Development Council and Learning Forward New York Board of Directors for 25 years and the New York State Computer and Technology in Education Board of Directors for eight years.
 Terri joined the American Legion Auxiliary through her husband, Robert Wallace, a U.S. Army veteran.
 She has been an ALA member for 17 years, holding numerous leadership positions at the unit and national levels.

-Carrie Davenport, Elected Director
+Joan Hernandez, Elected Director

 Shawnika Hunt- Elected Director